Comfort women: Countries of origin

-Besides Dutch women, many Javanese were also recruited from Indonesia as comfort women, including around 1000 East Timorese women and girls who also used as sexual slaves.
+Besides Dutch women, many Javanese were also recruited from Indonesia as comfort women, including around 1000 East Timorese women and girls who were also used as sexual slaves.
 Most were adolescent girls aged 14–19 who had completed some education and were deceived through promises of higher education in Tokyo or Singapore.
 Common destinations of comfort women from Java included Burma, Thailand, and Eastern Indonesia.
 Interviews conducted with former comfort women also suggest that some women came from the island of Flores.
 After the war, many Javanese comfort women who survived stayed in the locations where they had been trafficked to and became integrated into local populations.

 Melanesian women from New Guinea were also used as comfort women.
 Local women were recruited from Rabaul as comfort women, along with some number of mixed Japanese-Papuan women born to Japanese fathers and Papuan mothers.
 One Australian Captain, David Hutchinson-Smith, also mentioned mixed-race, young Japanese-Papuan girls conscripted as comfort women.
 A Papuan activist from Western New Guinea claimed an estimated 16,161 Papuan New Guinean comfort women were used by Japanese male soldiers during their occupation of New Guinea.

 In 1985, Japanese comfort woman survivor Shirota Suzuko (1921–1993) released her autobiography, detailing the sufferings she and other women endured as comfort women.

 More than 2,000 Taiwanese women were forced into sexual slavery by the Japanese military; as of 2020, only two were still believed to be alive.
 Yoshiaki Yoshimi notes that more than half of Taiwanese comfort women were minors.
 In 2023 the last surviving Taiwanese comfort woman died.